sfeeser/clearml-aws/terraform/clearml-aks/azure-cli.md

 ### Procedure

+1. install terraform

-1. Set your environment variables (azure keys in bitwarden)
+0. Set your environment variables (azure keys in bitwarden)

 0. clone the repo